phoible/phoible.github.io/faq.md

-inventories themselves, such as whether they include information about allophones, contrastive tone, etc. For example, one might wish to include phonological inventories from sources other than UPSID, when available, since it does not include tone in its inventories.
+inventories themselves, such as whether they include information about allophones, contrastive tone, etc. For example, one might wish to include phonological inventories from sources other than UPSID, when available, since it does not include allophones in its inventories.

 ``` r
 # get lists of all sources, and sources that include allophones